Tondag87/NordBSD/README.md

    * alacritty
    * polybar
    * picom
+   -- I recommend Fish but its not need --

  # Git Clone this repository and copy files to where they need to go
     *** Possibly Might Have To Run As DOAS or SUDO ***